Real Estate Expert Witness: Broker Conduct, Realtor Ethics, Standard of Care

 Larry is very good at organizing, understanding, and evaluating complex details in order to unravel an answer to the key question that hangs over most complaints and legal actions -- Who Did What to Whom?
 He does this, in part, by putting aside that which is irrelevant and closing in on the core facts.

-Larry is very good at getting to the simple heart of a case, then presenting and clearly explaining his opinion to retaining counsel, the judge, and jury.
+Larry is gets to the simple heart of a case, then presents and clearly explains his opinion to retaining counsel, the judge, and jury.
 Larry made hundreds of persuasive presentations over the many years when he was in the advertising agency business (his first career), when he branched into web site development, and later in General Real Estate.

 After five years of teaching Business Writing to Adult Ed students at Broward College, he is at ease with chalk and a whiteboard.

 All states.
-FYI, the Realtor Code of Ethics is uniform across the country.
+FYI, state license laws are very similar across the land, and the Realtor Code of Ethics is uniform in all states.

 Realtor Ethics Expert Witness

 List of Cases of Larry Lowenthal, Expert Witness

 Larry Lowenthal's CV, Forensic Consultant